mstevetodd/EngineDriver_Home/docs/operation/consist-follow-functions.rst

 Consist Functions - Follow Rule Style Preference
 ------------------------------------------------

-.. todo:: See the XXX page for more information.

 This preference sets which style of rules to follow in a consist /  multiple unit train when function buttons are pressed in |ed|.

 .. figure:: /_static/images/consist_follow_functions/consist_follow_function_options.png